MozMM/MovieRater/README.md

 ## Marta Mozelle - Sole Developer

 ## ⭐  Project is in progress!
 ### Structure is complete.
-Still to be completed: Frontend styling and adding further tests.
+Still to do: Frontend styling and adding further tests.

 ### What is it?
 - Web app to search movies and rate them.